hsinyenwu/RiboPlotR_addition/README.md

 generate_uORFgtfs("AT1G01060","AT1G01060.1","~/Desktop/test/")
 ```

 Citation: Please cite our paper: https://www.biorxiv.org/content/10.1101/694646v1 if you use information provided here for your research.
+Thanks!